wrussell1999/new-web/content/hk20/_index.md

         <details class="bg-light">
         <summary>Do you provide travel reimbursements?</summary>

         **Due to Covid-19 we canceled all on-site participation** in our amazing venue, and we can't officially support our hackers traveling for the hackathon, therefore we can't provide any reimbursement.
-However, if you will be in Košice anyway, or you travel at your own risk, you can join the Kosice hub at your own responsibility.
 We hope to see you in-person next year!

         </details>
     - content: |